The Top 5 Best Legs Exercises for Your Quads

 4. Barbell Step-Ups

 Similar to the lunge, step-ups are one of the best leg exercises because they are a functional exercise.
-We say this because the step-up mimic activities that you might encounter in daily life, involving the stabilization of your entire body in multiple plains of motion.
+We say this because the step-up mimics activities that you might encounter in daily life, involving the stabilization of your entire body in multiple plains of motion.

 To set up: once again start like a squat with the bar on your upper back.
 You will want to step up onto a box or a bench.
 Two items to consider are the height of the box and the strength of the box.
-Try to start with a shorter box until you get use to the exercise, as you can increase step height over time.
+Try to start with a shorter box until you get used to the exercise, as you can increase step height over time.
 Always make sure the box or bench can support your weight.

 You can also use dumbbells, which will work your grip.
 Usually less weight must be used in a dumbbell step up versus a barbell step up.